jadecheclair/ErsToTifConverter/README.md

 ## Troubleshooting

+**"Usage: python ers_converter.py input.ers"**
+- You forgot to specify your ERS file name
+- Make sure to replace `input.ers` with your actual file name

 **"File not found"**
 - Check the file path and spelling
-- Make sure the .ers file exists
+- Make sure the .ers file exists in the same folder as the Python script
+- Or provide the full path to your ERS file

 **"Required package not found"**
 - Install dependencies: `pip install rasterio numpy`